speedment/speedment-doc/pages/speedment_examples.md

         );

 ```
-This will produce the following output:
+This might produce the following output:
 ``` text
 Rating PG-13 has 223 films
 Rating R     has 195 films